-Dramatizing with the classroom decoration, while the teacher reads the story.
-Completing an interactive listening practice that uses a video of a theater show – Mood Hoover retold!
+Dramatizing with the classroom decoration while the teacher reads the story.
+Then, completing an interactive listening practice that uses a video of a theater show – Mood Hoover retold!
 Created by using H5P.

 Follow up – Selecting the book they want to do next time from Alice’s interactive library on Genial.ly.

 Homework: Fill the mood chart every day!
-I created a mood chart for the children so that they can monitor their feelings during the next month.
-When the month is finished, they will bring the charts and we will discuss them.
+I created a mood chart for the children to monitor their feelings during the next month.
+When the month is finished, they will bring the charts, and we will discuss them.
 Here is a photo of the Mood Chart – I haven’t posted it to my website yet, but I will add it to the freebie subscriber library ASAP.

 The Mood Hover Interactive

 This interactive Mood Hoover presentation is not designed only to be used in the live workshop but also to be used to revise at home and remember what we did in the workshop.
-Scroll through the interactive and check it out!
+So scroll through the interactive and check it out!

-This workshop was amazing and it was very special since this is the first time I saw the children after the lockdown in March.
-It was very emotional and the story was very appropriate for the situation.
-You can purchase the book by clicking on this link (not an affiliate link, just a regular link).
-Stay tuned for my new posts and out next book in the storytelling-based learning program!
+This workshop was amazing, and it was extraordinary since this is the first time I saw the children after the lockdown in March.
+It was very emotional, and the story was very appropriate for the situation.
+You can purchase the book by clicking on this link (not an affiliate link, just a regular link) because The Mood Hoover by Paul Brown and Rowena Blyth is a great book!
+Stay tuned for my new posts and our next book in the storytelling-based learning program!